dbenders1/rohmpc/src/tightening_calib.md

 4. Repeat steps 2 and 3 for the counter-clockwise circular trajectory and clockwise and counter-clockwise lemniscate trajectories.

-5. Convert the ROS bag to JSON files by running [rosbag2json.py](./catkin_ws/src/rosbag2json/scripts/rosbag2json.py) in a separate terminal on your host machine.
+5. Convert the ROS bag to JSON files by adding them to [rosbag2json.yaml](./catkin_ws/src/rosbag2json/config/scripts/rosbag2json.yaml) under `# Bag files to calibrate tightening below` and running [rosbag2json.py](./catkin_ws/src/rosbag2json/scripts/rosbag2json.py) in a separate terminal on your host machine.

 6. Correctly set the parameters in [determine_tightening.yaml](./catkin_ws/src/mpc_model_id_mismatch/config/scripts/determine_tightening.yaml) similar to the ones in the previous section.